Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Deformation operator for the non-Abelian monopole equations with a regularized Taubes perturbation

-As observed in Remark \ref{rmk:ComparisonOfH1Proofs}, the proof of Proposition \ref{prop:Isom_H1_and H0H2} used the fact that the $\Omega^0(\su(E))$-component of $d_{A,\varphi,\psi}^1$ is the Hermitian component of the approximately complex linear operator $\hat\partial_{A,\varphi,\psi}^{0,*}$ (as seen in the second component of the isomorphism $\Upsilon_2$ in \eqref{eq:Isomorphism_sE2C_to_sE2}).
-To translate the isomorphisms of Proposition \ref{prop:Isom_H1_and H0H2} from the operator $d_{A,\varphi,\psi}^1$ to the operator $d_{A,\varphi,\psi,r}^1$, we need to introduce a corresponding perturbation of the operator $\hat\partial_{A,\varphi,\psi}^{0,*}$.
-Because it will be useful to keep track of the complex linear and complex antilinear components of the perturbation $D\psi_\gamma(\psi)$, we introduce a complex linear operator
+To generalize the isomorphisms of Proposition \ref{prop:Isom_H1_and H0H2} from the operator $d_{A,\varphi,\psi}^1$ to the perturbed operator $d_{A,\varphi,\psi,r}^1$, we need to introduce a corresponding perturbation of the operator $\hat\partial_{A,\varphi,\psi}^{0,*}$.
+Because it will be useful to keep track of the complex linear and complex antilinear components of the perturbation $D\wp_\gamma(\psi)$ appearing in \eqref{eq:Linearization_TaubesPert_Regular}, we introduce a complex linear operator